 Traditional Bread Pudding – Easy

 Traditional Bread Pudding you say?
-Well here is my Dolly’s recipe – almost as delicious as her lol!
+Well here is my Dolly’s recipe for you – and it’s almost as delicious as her lol!

-Firstly lets get one thing straight – this is NOT a recipe for Bread & Butter Pudding.
+Firstly let’s get one thing straight – this is most definately NOT a recipe for Bread & Butter Pudding.

-Traditional Bread pudding is quite different in texture especially from Bread & Butter pudding and is more often than not served cold
+This is quite different in texture especially to Bread & Butter pudding.
+It’s more often than not served cold, in big chunks with a cuppa!

 So what is Bread Pudding?